June 18-25, 2016

 The Literary Nonfiction Workshop

-In this workshop, participants complete daily assignments geared to specific nonfiction writing techniques, share the assignments with fellow writers, and discuss craft issues related to brief reading assignments.
-The focus is on generating new work, discovering ways to revise or revive previous work, and expanding participants’ knowledge of the literary nonfiction genre.
+In this workshop, participants complete daily assignments geared to specific nonfiction writing techniques, and share the assignments with fellow writers.
+The focus is on generating new work and expanding participants’ knowledge of the literary nonfiction genre.

 The Poetry Workshop